-Students are expected to complete an initial Practicum field experience [forty hours of direct counseling] the first year which is non-track specific.
+Students are expected to complete an initial Practicum field experience (forty hours of direct counseling) the first year which is non-track specific.
 They are then required in the second year to complete two track-specific Internships, each involving 300 clock hours.
 Site supervisors must have at least three years of experience, and hold the qualifications as dictated by the Office of Professions.
 The placement process is a collaborative effort between students and faculty members.

-CE 500 3

-Research Methods ~
+CE 500 Research Methods

-CE 510 3

-Introduction to the Profession of Counseling 2
+CE 510 Introduction to the Profession of Counseling

-CE 511 3

-Advanced Human Growth and Development CE 530 3
+CE 511 Advanced Human Growth and Development

-ა

-Techniques of Counseling CE 540 3
+CE 530 Techniques of Counseling

-ა

-Abnormal Psychology CE 550 3
+CE 540 Abnormal Psychology

-3

-Group Counseling CE 560 3
+CE 550 Group Counseling

-Psychological Testing and Assessment 3
+CE 560 Psychological Testing and Assessment

-CE 570 3

-Career Counseling 5
+CE 570 Career Counseling

-CF 610 3

-Practicum in Counseling 3
+CE 610 Practicum in Counseling

-CE 620A 3

-Internship 1: School Counseling 3
+CE 620A Internship 1: School Counseling

-CE 620B 3

-Internship 2: School Counseling 5
+CE 620B Internship 2: School Counseling

-CE 630 3

-Management of School Counseling Programs 5
+CE 630 Management of School Counseling Programs

-CF 634 3

-Interventions in School and 0
+CE 634 Interventions in School and CMH Counseling

-Community Mental Health Counseling

-CE 638 3

-Multicultural Counseling 0
+CE 638 Multicultural Counseling

-Two electives 6
+Two electives

-0